-If Netflix does order more Lost in Space, it might be a while before we season 3.
+So it might be a while before we Lost in Space season 3.
 Production on season one wrapped up in July 2017 and the series didn’t see the light of day until April 2018.
 Season two finished principal photography in January 2019, with a premiere date of December 24, 2019.

 Even once cameras roll, we will likely have a similar wait time.
 Which makes sense.
 This is a big production, one with elaborate sets and locations, and a ton of special effects to perfect in post-production.
-Basically, if Lost in Space season 3 does happen, don’t expect it in 2020.
+Basically, don’t exect Lost in Space season 3 in 2020.
 At this point, 2021 seems like the best bet.

 Who Will Return for The Next Chapter?

-If Lost in Space season 3 does happen, who should we expect to return?
+Who should we expect to return for Lost in Space season 3?
 The short answers is pretty much everyone, or at least most of the major players.

 Season two ends with events that are sure to alter the landscape of the series.
 Things may be dramatically different for everyone moving forward, and they likely won’t ever get back to normal, at least not for a very long time.
 Still, almost everyone is alive.
 At least the characters whose names you know.